jackshuxu/neural-net-sonification/README.md

 - **CORS**: the Node gateway uses `cors({ origin: "http://localhost:3000" })`.
 Make sure your front‑end runs on that origin.
 - **OSC messages**: check the SuperCollider Post window for `— pad tick` and `/hidden1` logs.
 - **Missing weight files**: re‑upload your `.txt` weight/bias files into `public/weights/` if you see loading errors.

----

-## 🤝 Contributing

-Feel free to open issues or PRs for feature requests, bug fixes, or enhancements.
-Enjoy exploring neural network sonification!

----